grnet/synnefo/docs/admin-guide.rst

 option ``--shutdown-timeout <sec>``).
 This may be needed to avoid expensive operations triggered by shutdown, such as Windows updates.

+The command outputs the list of applied actions and reports whether each action succeeded or not.
+Failure is reported if for any reason cyclades failed to process the job and submit it to the backend.

 Cyclades advanced operations
 ----------------------------